top of page

 And try as I might, I cannot manipulate its way back.

-I cannot manufacture God's authentic presence in order to benefit from His powerful interactions, while knowingly and willfully living in a manner that contradicts His precepts.
-Regardless of His unmatched love and mercy and grace, via Jesus Christ, I cannot knowingly operate in the flesh, and then expect God to manifest His glory in my personal life.
+I cannot manufacture God's authentic presence to benefit from His powerful interactions, while knowingly and willfully living in a manner that contradicts His precepts.
+Regardless of His unmatched love, mercy, and grace, via Jesus Christ, I cannot knowingly operate in the flesh, and then expect God to manifest His glory in my personal life.
 God just doesn't operate on such terms with His people because He's a heart-rending worthy God.

 Exactly what, though, do we do or not do as His people that causes God's authentic glory to withdraw?